PdxCodeGuild/Full-Stack-Day-Class/practice/food.md

 * A free-form text field where they can talk about their most memorable dinner ever.
 * A button to press if they're hungry.
 * A button to submit.

+## Advanced
+* Allow the user to upload an image of their best pair of chopsticks.